Natalia García: Career

 In early 2014 she suffered a fracture in a foot, which delayed her start of the season until May.
 In her first international competition of the year, the World Cup held in Minsk, she was 34th.
 On June 29 she proclaimed herself again runner-up at nationals in Granada, also obtaining silver with hoop, ball, maces and ribbon.
 In August she competed in the World Cup in Sofia, where she was 21st.
 Also in the same month she took part in the IV Meeting in Vitória, where she was 4th in both the All-Around and the ball final, and won three silver medals in the remaining finals.
 In September, at the World Championship in Izmir, she was 30th in the All-Around and 6th in the team competition with Carolina Rodríguez and Sara Llana.
 In November 2014 she participated in the Euskalgym in Vitoria.

 In May 2015 Natalia competed at the European Championship in Minsk, where she 7th in the team category with Carolina Rodríguez.
 On July 4 she won silver at nationals in Pontevedra, she also got silver with hoop, ball and ribbon, and gold with clubs.
 In September she took part in the World Championship in Stuttgart, finishing 35th.
 She was also 10th in the team competition with Carolina Rodríguez, Sara Llana and Polina Berezina.

 In June 2016 the Guadalajara World Cup was held, the first official international rhythmic gymnastics competition held in Spain since the World Cup Final in Benidorm in 2008.
 Natalia was 12th in the All-Around and the 8th place in the ribbon final.
 That same month she participated in the European Championship of Holon, where she obtained the 19th place in the All-Around.
 On 25 June she won silver at the Spanish Championships, she also won gold with ribbon and silver with clubs, ball and hoop.

 In May 2017 she participated in the European Championship in Budapest, achieving the 12th place for teams with Sara Llana and Polina Berezina.
 On 22 November 2017 she underwent hip surgery.
 From September 2018 she trained under Mónica Viñals of the Sant Cugat Esportiu Gymnastics Club in the CAR of that city, as well as in Moscow, where she prepared the exercises for the 2019 season.
 In June 2019 she won All-Around bronze at the Spanish Championship in Palma de Mallorca, behind María Añó (silver) and Noa Ros (gold).
 In August she was 4th in the All-Around and bronze with ball at the Grácia Cup Budapest International Tournament.
-In September she partecipated in the World Championships with clubs and ribbon, achieving the 11th team position with Polina Berezina and María Añó.
+In September she participated in the World Championships with clubs and ribbon, achieving the 11th team position with Polina Berezina and María Añó.